SaidRH/ScreenRecorder/README.md

 # Demo
 <p align="center">
 <img src="https://github.com/era7imOS/ScreenRecorder/blob/main/demo.png" width="300">
-<strong>This is how it looks like at this moments but it's working</strong>
+This is how it looks like at this moments but it's working
 </p>

 # Download